 ACE Mentor Program, Western PA allows high school students in the Pittsburgh area to benefit from a nationwide program designed to introduce them to the wide range of career opportunities open to young people in architecture, construction, engineering, and related areas of the building design and construction industry.

-Scheduled to open in 2020, Junior Achievement's Biztown® is an experiential learning laboratory for elementary and middle school students that combines nine hours of curriculum delivered in 12 lessons prior to a 4 - 1/2 hour visit to JA BizTown®.
+Opened in 2020, Junior Achievement's Biztown® is an experiential learning laboratory for elementary and middle school students that combines nine hours of curriculum delivered in 12 lessons prior to a 4 - 1/2 hour visit to JA BizTown®.
 The program helps students connect what they learned in school with the realities of the business world and everyday life.
 Mascaro is proud to be a main sponsor of the "construction storefront."

 SIMCoach Games has developed several free game apps to provide you with a better understanding of what is required as a construction worker.
 Type "simcoach games" in your apps search feature, or visit the SIMcoach website, to see the games available.